You are here

 The Back Story: The Clock Tower

-When the familiar bells toll on campus this month, they'll spread a little holiday cheer with "O'Tannenbaum," "Deck the Halls," and "Frosty, The Snowman."
+When the familiar bells toll on campus in December, they'll spread a little holiday cheer with "O'Tannenbaum," "Deck the Halls," and "Frosty, The Snowman."

 UNLV's clock tower, located between the law school building and Tam Alumni Center, usually chimes the popular "Westminster" tune every half hour from 7 a.m. to 10 p.m.
 Maintained by UNLV facilities electricians, the clock movements and chimes are set and synchronized monthly.